aazisanmjr/Undergrad_C_Programming/README.md

 ##
 Pending
+#
-1. Given a sequence of 1, 1, 1, 3, 5, 9, 17, …, starting from item 4, each item is the sum of the first three items before it.
+1.Given a sequence of 1, 1, 1, 3, 5, 9, 17, …, starting from item 4, each item is the sum of the first three items before it.
 Find the last 4 digits of item 20211109.

 2.There are 5 numbers：0， 1， 2， 3， 4.
 How many different, non-repeating three-digit numbers can you make up?